Grisha007/intive-patronage/src/README.md

 ISSapp is for display ISS (International Space Station) position and calculate its speed.

-At first step User enter the number which define number of ISS positions reading.
+At first step User enter the number which define number of ISS positions readings.

 ## Start up instruction